eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 So now we can flesh that hooked function out a bit to behave how we want.

 ## Refining an `fopen64()` Hook
+The definition for `fopen64()` is: `FILE *fopen(const char *restrict pathname, const char *restrict mode);`.
+The returned `FILE *` poses a slight problem to us because this is an opaque data structure that is not meant to be understood by the caller.